Maurice Blair: Gold Coast Titans (2014)

 Blair spent the 2014 NRL season at the Gold Coast Titans as they finished 14th on the table.

-Hull Kingston Rovers (2015-18)
+Hull Kingston Rovers (2015–18)

-On the 18 October 2014, Blair was released from the Gold Coast Titans, to sign a two-year contract with Super League club Hull Kingston Rovers, making his début on the 8 February 2015, and going on to represent the club in the 2015 Challenge Cup Final which they lost 0-50.
+On 18 October 2014, Blair was released from the Gold Coast Titans, to sign a two-year contract with Super League club Hull Kingston Rovers, making his début on 8 February 2015, and going on to represent the club in the 2015 Challenge Cup Final which they lost 0–50.

 Blair was named Hull Kingston Rovers' 'Player of the Year' in the 2016 season but he suffered relegation from the Super League with them, after losing the Million Pound Game to the Salford Red Devils.